 Before you start doing practice with various types of examples given in this reference, I'm making an assumption that you are already aware about what is a computer program and what is a computer programming language?

-For most of the examples given in this tutorial you will find Try it option, so just make use of it and enjoy your learning.
+For most of the examples given in this tutorial you will find Try it option, so just make use of this option to execute your Lisp programs at the spot and enjoy your learning.

 (write-line "Hello World")